JoWld/DBS_f_antisac/README.md

 TASK

-Files required to run the antisaccade task in Matlab with Psychtoolbox are under ./task antisac.m is the main scirpt, the others are related to connecting and synchronizing of the Eyelink 1000
+Files required to run the antisaccade task in Matlab with Psychtoolbox are under ./task ./task/antisac.m is the main scirpt, the others are related to connecting and synchronizing of the Eyelink 1000

 ANALYSIS CODE